 Configuring Default IOException handler

-There are a couple of properties you can use to tune the behavior of default IOException handler.
-But first you need to configure the broker to use customized handler.
-You can do that by instantiating a handler and setting it using
+There are a couple of properties you can use to tune the behavior of the

-ignore all errors and don't stop the broker
+true all errors are ignored and the broker remains running.

 The SQLException phrase to match when ignoring SQLExceptions.
-Only exceptions that match are ignored.
-Everything matches the default empty string
+Only matched exceptions are ignored.
+All SQLExceptions match the default empty string.

 Options in red are available in version 5.5

-The default configuration will try to find a specified string in the exception message to determine whether it is a 'no disk space' kind of error.
-On most platforms (at least those we have tested), you'll find the 'space' word in it.
-Of course, you can customize this to your platform using
+The default configuration will try to find a specified string in the exception message to determine whether it is a 'no disk space' error.
+On most platforms (at least those we have tested), you'll find the word 'space' in it.
+Of course, you can customize this to your platform by using

 Writing your own handler